towhee-io/towhee/towhee/doc/source/user_guide/10-minutes-to-data-collection.md

 ```

 Where `towhee` is the namespace of the operator, and `image_decode` is the operator name.
-Normally refer to an operator with its full name: `namespace/name`.
+An operator is usually referred to with its full name: `namespace/name`.

 `towhee` is the namespace for official operators,
 and also the default namespace if namespace is not specified: